 So, the harmonic balancer does not fail very often, but when it does, it can cause major damage.

-Excessive vibrations especially at high engine speeds can cause accelerated wear and damage to engine components.
-The speeding up and slowing down of the crankshaft also produces torsional vibration or twisting force.
-As a result, putting stress on the crankshaft and the connected components.
-If the stress is great enough, the crankshaft will eventually fail.
+Extreme vibrations, especially at high engine speeds, can cause faster wear and damage to engine parts.
+The speeding up and slowing down of the crankshaft, also produces torsional vibration or twisting forces.
+As a result, putting stress on the crankshaft and the connected parts.
+And, if the stress is great enough, the crankshaft will eventually fail.

-There Are Basically Two Types Of Harmonic Balancers:
+There Are Basically, Two Types Of Harmonic Balancers:

 With A Rubber Isolation Ring And Two Basic Elements: